MicrosoftDX/kurvejs/README.md

 2. Easy access to the Microsoft Graph REST API.

+Kurve is meant to fit well with most JavaScript and TypeScript frameworks such as:
+1. Angular V1
+2. Angular V2
+3. Ember JS
+4. React

+Kuve also aims to enable single application pages looking support authentication/authorization scenarios involving:
+1. AAD app model v1 with postMessage flow
+2. AAD app model v1 with redirections
+2. AAD app model v2 with postMessage flow
+3. AAD app model v2 with B2C, enabling third party identity providers such as Facebook and signup/signin/profile edit experiences with B2C policies

 ## How does it work?

 The first thing you have to decide before using Kurve is which app model version you will use: